0xYahia/Front-End-Material/Study/sass.Std.md

 NOTE: the comment not compile into css file.
 NOTE: SSAS code called Development code and CSS code called Production code.
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
-04: Varaible:
+04: Variables:
-Vriables: Variables allow you to store information to be reused throughout your stylesheet.
+Variables: Variables allow you to store information to be reused throughout your stylesheet.
 If you've ever repeated yourself in your stylesheets, variables are a good way to store this information in one place and then call it where needed.

 Example: